mikeintoch/gcp-quarkus-samples/run/pubsub/README.md

-# Using Pub/Sub with Cloud Run and process information with Quarkus + Apache Camel
+# Using Pub/Sub with Cloud Run and process messages with Quarkus + Apache Camel

 This project uses Quarkus, the Supersonic Subatomic Java Framework.